 By moving into new technology Shuk not only delivers to the demands of its client, but speed within the cutting process and of some materials – usually very time consuming and difficult to work with – will be improved.
 The machine, with its extended capabilities, says Mr Bint, “takes care of that”.

-“Scott’s right, for us this is a game changer.
+“For us this is a game changer.
 The range of materials we can cut in too has increased.
 The introduction of this machine will have an impact right across all three Shuk branches.”

 Mr Bint says that with Shuk flexing its new Atom CNC Machine will not only attract new business but better service Shuk’s current client base.

 “Shuk has always had the capability to produce and/or supply a full range of standard soft cut, metallic and semi-metallic gaskets but being able to offer more flexibility in materials is a huge feather in our cap.”

 The company offers a comprehensive range of quality recognised brands of materials, including non-asbestos fibre, flexible graphite, inorganic fibre, modified PTFE styles, and many more, which can be cut to any shape or size.
 Its most common range is raised face and full-face gaskets to ASME standards.
 “We keep an extensive range of sheet material in stock be it Klingersil, Garlock Tesnit and Shuk’s own range of premium rubber including the new Blue EPDM Potable rubber.
 This means we can manufacture gaskets for a wide range of clients in many industries, and to a wide range of specifications and tolerances.
 In addition, we can precision cut non-standard gaskets using our highly sophisticated and technically advanced cutting machines…. and with the Atom CNC Machine we will soon offer so much more.”